 it is the menstrual period tent.
-Old Testament tents in which the tribes lived.
-Period when women retire and in that sacred place.
-They meet to share their feminine secrets and reaffirm that power.
+Old Testament tents, where the tribes lived.
+Period when women retire and in this sacred place, they meet to share their feminine secrets and reaffirm their power.
 For about four days a month, days of your blood, the sacred encounter takes place.
 Women connected with the phases of the moon, with their feelings, with nature.
 Women who walk together, menstruate together.

 It is said that this tradition is very old, from biblical times and even earlier.
 This custom was reported in the book The Red Tent by Anita Diamant.
 That same book also became a series on Netflix.

 In the book, Anita gives voice to biblical women.
 The bible, always told from the male point of view, now has a passage related from the female point of view.
 Which makes everything much more interesting… lol

 In the book and in the series The elder of the tribe in question, Jacob, destroys the tradition of women meeting in the red tent during the "lunation", menstruation, where they perform their rituals.
 Very important rituals for female empowerment that were erased by the dogmas of monotheistic and patriarchal religions.

 Blood has tremendous strength as a magical component.

 In ancient times, women were feared during their menstrual period.
 The power of blood, and menstrual blood in particular, is to blame for this fear.

 Why don't we like menstruating?

 Have you ever wondered why today our relationship with menstruation is disgust, discomfort, pain?
 Why in some religions are we considered unclean in this period?
 Why are we devalued precisely by our greatest gift?